OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 Your ox will be slaughtered before your eyes, but you will eat none of it.
 Your donkey will be forcibly taken from you and will not be returned.
 Your sheep will be given to your enemies, and no one will rescue them.

 ## Deuteronomy 28:32
-Your sons and daughters will be given to another nation, and you will wear out your eyes watching for them day after day, powerless to lift a hand.
+Your sons and daughters will be given to another nation, and you will wear out your eyes watching for them day after day, unable to lift a hand.

 ## Deuteronomy 28:33
-A people that you do not know will eat what your land and labour produce, and you will have nothing but cruel oppression all your days.
+A people that you do not know will consume what your land and labor produce, and you will endure nothing but harsh oppression all your days.

 ## Deuteronomy 28:34
-The sights you see will drive you mad.
+The things you witness will drive you to madness.

 ## Deuteronomy 28:35
 The Lord will afflict your knees and legs with painful boils that cannot be healed, spreading from the soles of your feet to the top of your head.

 ## Deuteronomy 28:36
-The Lord will drive you and the king you set over you to a nation unknown to you or your ancestors.
+The Lord will drive you and the king you set over you to a nation unfamiliar to you or your ancestors.
 There you will worship other gods, gods of wood and stone.

 ## Deuteronomy 28:37
-You will become a thing of horror, a byword, and an object of ridicule among all the peoples where the Lord will drive you.
+You will become a symbol of horror, a byword, and an object of ridicule among all the peoples where the Lord will drive you.

 ## Deuteronomy 28:38
 You will sow much seed in the field but will harvest little, because locusts will devour it.